etchteam/offline-ux/src/offline-fundamentals.md

 ## Add content to the cache

 Now, code can be added to the `service-worker.js` to create our very own cache!
-To start with the cache API will need to be given...
+To start with the cache API will need to be given a&hellip;

-- Name: what we're going to call this cache
+- Name &mdash; what we're going to call this cache
-- Location: where are the files that we want to cache
+- Location &mdash; where are the files that we want to cache

 This basic cache will be called "offline", it will contain the HTML, CSS and image used in the example web page above.
-For now these can be added as variables at the top of the file...
+For now these can be added as variables at the top of the file&hellip;

 ```javascript
 const cacheName = 'offline';